-William Bridel, PhD, (WB) is an assistant professor at the University of Calgary’s Faculty of Kinesiology.
+Dr. William Bridel, PhD, (WB) is an assistant professor at the University of Calgary’s Faculty of Kinesiology.
 His research explores socio-cultural aspects of the body, physical activity, and health.
-View William's publications
+Read more about William

-Michele Jacobsen, PhD, (MJ) is the associate dean (graduate programs) and a professor in UCalgary's Werklund School of Education.
+Dr. Michele Jacobsen, PhD, (MJ) is the associate dean (graduate programs) and a professor in UCalgary's Werklund School of Education.
 Michele's research program focuses on technology-enabled learning and teaching in both real-time and online Kindergarten to Grade 12 classrooms and post-secondary education using case study, action research and design-based research methodologies.
-View Michele's publications
+Read more about Michele

-Kiara Mikita, PhD, (KM) is the Taylor Institute for Teaching and Learning's (TI) inaugural post-doctoral scholar working in the scholarship of teaching and learning (SoTL).
+Dr. Kiara Mikita, PhD, (KM) is the Taylor Institute for Teaching and Learning's (TI) inaugural post-doctoral scholar working in the scholarship of teaching and learning (SoTL).
 Kiara facilitates the SoTL Foundations Program for Graduate Students and SoTL Foundations for Postdocs, facilitates and speaks in other TI workshops, and guest speaks and lectures elsewhere in the University and in the broader Calgary community.
 Her research interests include building community in the contexts of teaching and learning, examining and facilitating "safe spaces” in learning environments, and teaching about sensitive or controversial issues.
-View Kiara's publications
+Read more about Kiara

-Yvonne Poitras Pratt, PhD, (YPP) is an assistant professor in UCalgary's Werklund School of Education.
+Dr. Yvonne Poitras Pratt, PhD, (YPP) is an assistant professor in UCalgary's Werklund School of Education.
 Yvonne is a Métis scholar whose family ancestry traces to the historic Red River Settlement and, more recently, to the Fishing Lake Métis Settlement in northeastern Alberta.
 Her research concentrates on the multiple ways in which transformative learning can be invoked within classrooms and at the community level through experiential learning and creative imaginings.
-View Yvonne's publications
+Read more about Yvonne

 Q: What subject matter do you teach?